-Ducati Motor S.p.A. advises you to read this booklet carefully so as to become familiar with your motorcycle.
-In case of any doubts, please call a Ducati dealer or authorized workshop.
-The information contained herein will prove useful on your trips - and Ducati Motor S.p.A. wishes you smooth, enjoyable riding - and will help you keep the performance of your motorcycle unchanged for a long time.
+Ducati Motor Holding S.p.A. advises you to read this booklet carefully so as to become familiar with your motorcycle.
+In case of any doubts, please call a Ducati Dealer or Authorised Workshop.
+The information contained herein will prove useful on your trips - and Ducati Motor Holding S.p.A. wishes you smooth, enjoyable riding - and will help you keep the performance of your motorcycle unchanged for a long time.